hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

         def extras = intent.extras

+        ['a', 'b', 'c'].each {
+            println it
+        }

 * [Powerful collections](http://groovy.codehaus.org/Collections): creating and manipulating lists / maps is very easy and powerful out of the box (each, findAll, collect, etc), which is a good way to shorten your code.

-* [Dynamic](http://groovy.codehaus.org/Dynamic+Groovy): Groovy’s metaclassing capabilities allow you to extend an existing class behaviour such as overriding or adding functionality if you like.
+* [Dynamic](http://groovy.codehaus.org/Dynamic+Groovy): Groovy’s metaclassing capabilities allow you to extend or replace an existing class behaviour if you like.

 # Setup

 So let's get started by creating a new project using Android Studio.
-For this example I’ll use the Basic Activity template with the default settings.
+For this example I'm using the Basic Activity template with the default settings.

 You should see the following file structure created: